Appendix 1: Command Line Options

 --test

-- some of the output types can include extra diagnostics if
+• some of the output types can include extra diagnostics if --test is included

 --c_include_namespace

-- for the C codegen runtimes, it determines the header namespace (as in #include <namespace/file.h) that the headers will have to be referred when included from other sources.
+• for the C codegen runtimes, it determines the header namespace (as in #include "namespace/file.h") that goes into the output C file

 --objc_c_include_path